TehMuffinMoo/ibPS/README.md

 Get-B1Record -Type A -Name "ns2" -rdata "10.10" -Zone "prod" | ft name_in_zone,absolute_zone_name,dns_rdata,ttl,type
   Retrieves a listing of all DNS records, optionally filtering by -Type and -rdata parameters.

+Get-B1FixedAddress -IP 10.10.100.12
+  Retrieves a list of DHCP Fixed Addresses

 Get-B1AuthoritativeNSG -Name "Data Centre"
   Retrieves a listing of all Authorative Name Server Groups, optionally filtering by the -Name parameter.